-At Audio Advice, we love to learn about new headphones.
-With new models launching weekly, we spend countless hours curating the best headphones for your individualized sound preferences.
+At Audio Advice, we love to learn about new headphones, headsets, in-ear headphones, and earbuds.
+With new headphones coming to market all the time, we spend countless hours curating the best sounding headphones for your individualized preferences.

 Do you remember learning about how animals are classified in elementary school science class?
 The seven groups, or taxons, include kingdom, phylum, class, order, family, genus, and species.
 With billions of different types of living organisms, this system provides a simple way to categorize animals.
 We’d like to take a similar approach to breaking down different types of headphones.